Linear Model and Extensions: Other GLMs

 I end this subsection with a comment on the estimating equation of $\beta$.
 It is similar to the Poisson score equation except for the additional weight $e^{ - x_i^{\T} \beta} $.
 For positive outcomes, it is also conventional to fit OLS of $\log y_i$ on $x_i$, resulting in the following estimating equation

 \citet{firth1988multiplicative} compared Gamma and log-Normal regressions based on efficiency.
-However, these two models are not entirely comparable: Gamma regression assumes that the log of the conditional mean of $y_i$ given $x_i$ is linear in $x_i$, whereas log-Normal regression assumes that the conditional mean of $\log y_i$ given $x_i$ is linear in $x_i$.
-By Jensen's inequality, $\log E(y_i\mid x_i) \geq E( \log y_i\mid x_i) .$ See Problem \ref{hw20::gamma-regression} for more discussions of Gamma regression.
+However, these two models are not comparable: Gamma regression assumes that the log of the conditional mean of $y_i$ given $x_i$ is linear in $x_i$, whereas log-Normal regression assumes that the conditional mean of $\log y_i$ given $x_i$ is linear in $x_i$.
+By Jensen's inequality, $\log E(y_i\mid x_i) \geq E( \log y_i\mid x_i) .$

+See Problem \ref{hw20::gamma-regression} for more discussions of Gamma regression model and its connection with the log-Normal regression model.
+Overall, OLS of $\log y_i$ on $x_i$ can be applied even when the Gamma regression model holds.
+The additional efficiency from Gamma regression seems a minor issue.
+In the applications I have seen, OLS of $\log y_i$ on $x_i$ is more common than Gamma regression.